 There are many methods of dealing with stress and we can make changes in our day-to-day lives in order to combat the effects.
 The study by Forth With Life showed that ‘18 to 24 year olds are more likely to listen to music to relieve their stress, people aged 25 to 34 choose exercise, 35 to 44 year olds opt for television and those over 45 are more likely to go for a walk’.

-For many, exercise is a fantastic stress reliever; releasing tension, clearing your mind and giving you boost of endorphins which are the body’s natural pain medication; serotonin in particular, is known to improve mood and elevate the feeling of wellbeing.
+For many, exercise is a fantastic stress reliever; releasing tension, clearing your mind and giving you a boost of endorphins which are the body’s natural pain medication; serotonin in particular, is known to improve mood and elevate the feeling of wellbeing.

 Music has long been a favourite stress management tool, in particular, slow, classical music.